edbratt/hk2-site-test/extensibility.md

 By default if a service is proxiable then it will be proxied even when being injected into other services within the same scope.
 This allows for the lazy use case.
 However, it is sometimes the case that it is counter-productive to proxy services when they are injected into other services of the same scope.
-HK2 supports Proxiable scopes that do NOT proxy services when they are being injected into the same scope.
+GlassFish HK2 supports Proxiable scopes that do NOT proxy services when they are being injected into the same scope.
 The [Proxiable][proxiable] annotation has a field called proxyForSameScope that by default is true but which can be set to false.
 The following scope is a proxiable scope where services injected into other services in the same scope will not be proxied: